dy/sprae/readme.md

 * To prevent [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) add `<style>[:each],[:if],[:else] {visibility: hidden}</style>`.
 * Attributes order matters, eg. `<li :each="el in els" :text="el.name"></li>` is not the same as `<li :text="el.name" :each="el in els"></li>`.
+* Watch out for self-closing tags, it's tempting to use `<a :text="item" />` but that's invalid html, it will create rendering errors.
 * Properties prefixed with `_` are untracked: `let state = sprae(el, {_x:2}); state._x++; // no effect`.
 * To destroy state and detach sprae handlers, call `element[Symbol.dispose]()`.
 * State getters/setters work as computed effects, eg. `sprae(el, { x:1, get x2(){ return this.x * 2} })`.